Moonkaman/Graphs/projects/social/README.md

    You would need to call it users \* average / 2 times because of the bi-directional nature of friendships

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?
    It seems to be about 99% of users will be in eachothers extended networks.
-Looks like the average degree of seperation between a user and those in his/her extended network is somewhere in between 5 and 6 users
+Looks like the average degree of seperation between a user and those in his/her extended network is somewhere in between 4 and 5 users

 ## 4. Stretch Goal